"This so called Teal blue colour was introduced in early

 _____________________________________________________

-"Teal" Blue was not the official factory name for the colour, which was actually called Blue
+"Teal" Blue was not the official factory name for the colour, which was simply called Blue

 It is now being used by the Concours Committee to differentiate this colour from the dark Blue, whose official name is also Blue